Foreign Service of Pakistan: Ranks

-Note: Consul Generals and other envoys toward low political profile missions and are lower by virtue of rank as well and can be compared with DGs.
+Note: Consuls General and other envoys toward low political profile missions and are lower by virtue of rank as well and can be compared with DGs.
 Ambassadors and High Commissioners toward high profile nations however rank higher and are Special Secretaries; equivalent of administrative Additional Secretaries in national headquarters.

 Envoy of one Commonwealth country to another is termed High Commissioner.

 Progress of women as diplomats

 As a result of Administrative Reforms of 1972 under Zulfiqar Ali Bhutto regime, Foreign Service of Pakistan was opened even much more to women in Pakistan after 1973.

 Here are some of the distinguished women diplomats: